 While EPS foam placed outside the passenger compartment provides a first line of defense and does much to lessen the impact of a collision, EPS foam is also providing protection to passengers inside the vehicle.
 EPS foam can be found in the dashboard, under seat cushions, behind door trim and arm rests, over headliners and in knee bolsters.

 In addition to providing increased safety to passengers, EPS foam also increases passenger comfort by insulating sound and temperature.
 EPS foam can be found insulating air conditioning equipment, reducing transmission of road, wind and engine noise to the cabin.
 Also thanks to EPS foam, modern vehicles have fewer rattles and squeaks than ever.
-Finally, the weight saving characteristics of EPS foam make it a natural to replace metal components that are used to secure items such as the spare tire jack or audio components.
+Finally, the weight saving characteristics of EPS foam make it a natural replacement for metal components that are used to secure items such as the spare tire jack or audio components.

 Lightweight, durable and moldable EPS foam allows modern auto designers and manufacturers to deliver solid, quiet and safer vehicles that are easier on fuel and more comfortable to drivers and passengers.